 Children learn to think, regulate emotions, have fun, heal from trauma, and find self-agency through play.
 However, children play less, and parents and professionals have lost sight of both the value of play in healthy development as well as play’s role in helping children work through conflicts and symptoms.
 Providing clinical and research evidence that reasserts that value is the goal of our conference.

 6 CE credits are offered for Saturday Workshop

 Radnor Hotel - 3 Miles from Bryn Mawr College

 There is a block of rooms for our event.
 Register under "Child Therapy Conference"

 Friday, November 8th

-6:00pm-9:00pm Dinner & celebration of the opening of IRPP’s Child Relational Psychotherapy Program: Ode to the Spontaneous Gesture choreographed by Marjorie Bosk, PhD.
-By privileging the implicit realm of experience in poem and music/sound, the space that play occupies will be brought to life.
+- 6:00pm-9:00pm Dinner & celebration of the opening of IRPP’s Child Relational Psychotherapy Program: Ode to the Spontaneous Gesture choreographed by Marjorie Bosk, PhD.
+By privileging the implicit realm of experience in poem and music/sound, the space that play occupies will be brought to life by artists from ArtWell.